 When seniors enter any kind of “facility,” be it Independent Living or Skilled Nursing we seniors and our family members risk losing a significant amount of autonomy and control over our lives.
 Facilities are highly regulated by state and federal guidelines and requirements.
 Additionally, facilities have their own rules and concerns about legal liabilities, social decorum, and costs of operations.
 Procedures facilities employ to minimize their legal and regulatory vulnerabilities are often not in our (the residents’) best interests or in line with what we want.
 This was magnified during the COVID pandemic.

-One example of this is facilities’ insistence about sending a resident to the ER if the resident falls or runs a high fever.
+Many facilities’ insist upon sending residents to the ER if the resident falls or runs a high fever.
 Some seniors/families prefer this way of managing falls and fevers and want all precautions to be taken and possible treatments to be administered.
-Some of us are determined to avoid ER care, suffer from dementia, or are in frail condition and are unable to speak up for ourselves in the ER.
+Some of us are determined to avoid ER care, suffer from dementia, or are unable to speak for ourselves in the ER.
 Regardless of your inclinations about your situation, the facility makes the decision about calling 911 and sending you to the ER.

 As a hospice social worker and primary caregiver to my parents, I wrangled mightily with facility staff and emergency medical technicians not to send my parents to the ER where they would face an automatic bombardment of tests, x-rays, lengthy wait times, and invasive interventions that were frequently inappropriate for and sometimes harmful to them.

+Older adults who have been able to make all or most life decisions for themselves might be uncomfortable or even incensed by facilities overriding their ways of managing their lives.
 As I think of what I want for myself it is clear that the existing models are both unpalatable and unaffordable.
-Many people are unaware that Medicare pays for medical care wherever we reside, Medicare does not pay for room and board which are (the actual charges facilities charge for people to live there.
 I am suggesting a radically different and possibly preferable option: A non-traditional model for elder living and dying.

 We are a group of forward thinking, aging feminists endeavoring to create an intentional, self governing community model for affirmatively managing the joys and universal eventualities of aging, declining, and eventually, dying.